-Sanam Emami is a ceramic artist and an Associate Professor of Pottery at Colorado State University, Fort Collins.
+Sanam Emami is a studio potter living in Fort Collins, CO with her husband Del Harrow and their son William.
 She received a BA in History from James Madison University in Virginia, and an MFA in Ceramics from New York State College of Ceramics at Alfred University.
+Currently, she is an Associate Professor of Pottery at Colorado State University.
 She was a Visiting Assistant Professor in Ceramics at Alfred University, resident artist at the Archie Bray Foundation in Montana, and has lectured at the Office for the Arts at Harvard University; the Kansas City Art Institute; Arizona State University Art Museum-Ceramic Research Center, and NCECA in Louisville, Kentucky.
-She received a New York Foundation for the Arts Grant for Craft and her work has been in exhibitions at numerous galleries across the country including The Society of Arts and Crafts, Boston; Greenwich House Pottery, New York City; The Art-Stream Nomadic Gallery; Northern Clay Center, Minnesota.
+She received a New York Foundation for the Arts Grant for Craft and her work has been in exhibitions at numerous galleries across the country including The Society of Arts and Crafts, Boston; The Art-Stream Nomadic Gallery; Harvey Meadows Gallery, Aspen; Schaller Gallery; Hostler Burrows.

 My pots and tiles are made with a specific intent – a function.
 Plates, cups and tiles are ubiquitous, recognizable.
 The vases and their multiple spouts are curious when empty, when filled with flowers their function is revealed.
 The tile is a background or canvas.
 The cup provides a counterpoint – the curves and movement of the form interact with the surface pattern and imagery.
 The parameters of the functional pot simultaneously create boundaries and endless possibilities.